severo/observable-to-standalone/bundle/STEP_BY_STEP.md

   npm run build && python3 -m http.server --directory public
   ```

-The resulting code can be found in [joyplot/step3](./joyplot/step3/) directory.

 ### Step 4 - support old browsers

 As all the required modules have been bundled into one file (public/main.js), we